lessy-community/lessy/docs/api/users.md

 ## `POST /api/users/authorizations`

-Authenticate a user and get a token valid for 1 month.
+Get an authorization token for a user, valid for 1 month.

 **This endpoint doesn't require an `Authorization` header.**